-A few months ago, I wrote an article on Creating Your Life Handbook.
-In the article, I mentioned several things to list in your handbook, such as your strengths and weaknesses, your core values, and in particular, your blind spots.
-One of the readers, Darren, asked me what blind spots are and requested an article on it.
-That inspired me to write this article.
+A few months ago, I wrote an article Creating Your Life Handbook.
+In the article, I mentioned several things to list in your handbook, such as your strengths and weaknesses, your core values, and your blind spots.
+One of the readers, Darren, asked me what blind spots are, which inspired today’s post.

 Every time we open our eyes, light enters our pupils and shines onto our retina.
-Inside our retina are photoreceptors — nerve cells that interpret light, transmits the information to the brain.
-That’s actually how we see things.
+Inside our retina are photoreceptors — nerve cells that interpret light and transmits the information to the brain.
+That’s how we see things.

-Refer to cross-sectional diagram below, circled in red.
-Since there are no photoreceptors here, we’re not able to interpret any light shone in the section, hence referred to as “blind” spot.
+Refer to the area circled in blue below.
+Since there are no photoreceptors at our blind spot, we’re not able to interpret any light shone in that section.
+This is why it is called the “blind” spot.

-By right, our blind spot areas should appear as black areas in our field of vision.
-But they are obviously not – we’re able to see our surroundings, read all the words in a book, see everything on our laptop screen, etc just fine.
+In theory, our blind spot areas should appear as black areas in our field of vision.
+But they are not — for those of us with working vision, we’re clearly able to see our surroundings, read all the words in a book, and see everything on our monitor screen just fine.
 Why is that the case?

-That’s because our brain is able to assess our surroundings, estimate the missing spot and project it in place of the blank space.
-Thanks to that, we get a complete field vision of what’s before us like we do now.
+That’s because our brain is able to assess our surroundings, estimate the missing spot, and project it in place of the blank space.
+Thanks to that, we get a complete vision of what’s before us like we do now.

 The past few paragraphs may sound like mambo-jumbo if you’re a visual learner, so I’m going to show you an example.
 For the next few minutes, try the free Blind Spot exercise at this link.
 It shows you how our brain is able to project the background and fill up the empty space in the blind spot.
-The same applies regardless of how complicated the background is.
-It just takes 2 minutes max, so return when you are done.
-I’ll be here waiting
+The same applies no matter how complicated the background is.
+It just takes 2 minutes, so return when you are done.
+I’ll be here waiting :)

 What Does The Exercise Show?